anton-roos/lisa/README.md

    - `The Progress Feedback must be scheduled at a certain time`
    - `Ensure that the emails are staggered so that you do not hit limit`
    - `Microsoft 365 limit is 30 mails per minute`
+   - `Error handling when SMTP details are not configured for a school.`
  - Can setup Subject Combinations
  - Can Add or Edit Grades
+ - Move Students Between Care Groups

 ### Teacher
  - Can capture marks for their subjects